grafana/k8s-monitoring-helm/examples/service-integrations/README.md

 `.logs.extraConfig` sections to load the configuration stored in the MySQL ConfigMap.
 Also, additional tests to the `helm test` command will verify that telemetry data from the two services are discovered, scraped, and stored properly.

+For more information about using the `extraConfig` values, see [the documentation](../../charts/k8s-monitoring/docs/UsingExtraConfig.md).

 Note that no reference to the Cert Manager service is stored here, because it is discovered and scraped automatically.

 ```yaml